Support and wellbeing

 - All library-user services and support, including library access, borrowing queries, booking facilities and using the David Wilson Library

-- All student services and support previously provided by the Student Services Centre, including student ID cards, fee and finance enquiries, visas and ID checks, requesting letters and other documents, enquiries and appointment booking and check-in for student welfare, careers, and visa and immigration support, and check-in for student counselling and wellbeing appointments.
+- All student services and support previously provided by the Student Services Centre, including student ID cards, fee and finance enquiries, visas and ID checks, requesting letters and other documents, enquiries and appointment booking and check-in for student welfare, careers, and visa and immigration support, and check-in for student wellbeing appointments.

 Student and Library Information Services operates two physical information desks from 1 September 2021: